Dwayne Harris: Dallas Cowboys

-Harris was selected by the Dallas Cowboys in the sixth round with the 176th overall pick in the 2011 NFL Draft.
+Harris was selected by the Dallas Cowboys in the sixth round with the 176th overall pick in the 2011 NFL draft.
 In his first career pre-season appearance, he had a great performance against the Denver Broncos, recording five receptions for 127 yards and two touchdowns (including a 76-yard touchdown reception), in just two quarters of work.
 Unfortunately, his first year was mostly a disappointment, with the Cowboys releasing him on October 18 and signing him to their practice squad.
 He eventually was signed back to the active roster on December 14.
 As a rookie, he appeared in just seven games, returning 15 punts for 80 yards.

 In 2012, he had his first career punt return for a touchdown during a Week 10 game against the Philadelphia Eagles.
 His 78-yard return broke a fourth-quarter tie and earned him NFC Special Teams Player of the Week honors.
 His impact as a returner in special teams convinced the coaching staff to give him more opportunities at wide receiver.
 Despite being active all season, it was not until week 12 against the Washington Redskins on Thanksgiving that he started to produce as a receiver, catching four passes for 71 yards.
 He finished second in the NFL in punt return average (16.1 yards).

 In 2013, Harris started to be used as a gunner on special teams and in the opening game against the New York Giants, his three coverage tackles and his effort in forcing one of the Giants’ six turnovers, earned him NFC Special Teams Player of the Week.
-He was again named NFC Special Teams Player of the Week, after his Week 6 performance against the Washington Redskins.
+He was again named NFC Special Teams Player of the Week, after his Week 6 performance against Washington.
 He registered 222 total return yards which outgained the Cowboys’ offense by nine yards, including an 88-yard punt return for a touchdown and a 90-yard kickoff return.
 He also became the third player (Chris Boniol and Billy Cundiff were the first) in team history to win the NFC Special Teams Player of the Week two times in a season.
 Although he was injured in three of the last four games of the season, he tied for second on the team with 12 special teams tackles, finished ranked third in punt return average (12.8) and second in kick return average (30.6) in the NFL.
 As a wide receiver he had nine receptions for 80 yards and two touchdowns, including the game-winner against the Minnesota Vikings.

 In 2014, he led the team with 18 special teams tackles, but all of his other stats dropped off from the previous year.
 The team struggled in the return game and he was rarely targeted as the fourth wide receiver.